Ucombinator/Tapas/README.md

 >
 ```

+If you run into problems during the compilation process, see the "Debugging
+Compilation Problems" section at the end fo this README.

 To have the analyzer analyze a file, simple provide the APK file along with the run line:

 ```